WukLab/wuklab_sysml/content/posts/scheduling_overhead.md

 ## Scheduling Overhead Breakdown

-To understand where vLLM’s scheduling overhead come from, we analyze the breakdown of its scheduling tasks, as shown in Figure 4 and Figure 5 below.
+To understand where vLLM’s scheduling overhead comes from, we analyze the breakdown of its scheduling tasks, as shown in Figure 4 and Figure 5 below.

 **Figure 4: vLLM Scheduling Time Breakdown.** Running 1024:1024 with Llama-8B on A6000.
 ![1024 1024](../../static/images/scheduling_overhead/1024_1024.svg)
+Overall, we found that running the actual scheduling algorithm contributes only a small portion of the overall scheduling overhead.
+The majority of the overhead arises from the preparation of model inputs and the post-processing of model outputs.
+Specifically, the most significant overhead comes from building input tensors, performing output detokenization, and preparing per-request metadata.

+Our inspection of the vLLM code revealed that vLLM has complex Python object manipulation when preparing model input tensors and various metadata, causing the total pre-processing to be large and to increase with more input requests.
+On the other hand, vLLM detokenize each generated output, causing its post-processing time to also be significant and proportional to the number of output tokens in a batch.

 **Figure 5: vLLM Scheduling Time Breakdown.** Running Loogle with Llama-8B on A6000.
 ![loogle](../../static/images/scheduling_overhead/loogle.svg)

-Overall, we found that the actual scheduling algorithm contributes only a small portion of the overall scheduling overhead.
-The majority of the overhead arises from the preparation of model inputs and the post-processing of model outputs.
-Specifically, the most significant overhead comes from building input tensors and performing incremental output detokenization.
+The Loogle workload also incurs non-trivial pre- and post-processing time.
+However, comparing the two workloads, the Loogle workload incurs smaller overhead in absolute values for model input tensor building and detokenization.
 Due to the longer prompts and shorter decoding of Loogle, each forward batch contains fewer sequences.
-Consequently, the scheduling overhead in this setting is relatively small in absolute terms.
-It's important to note that scheduling overhead is proportional to the number of sequences in the batch, rather than the number of tokens.

-We find that processing the model input and preparing the model inputs takes a significant amount of time.
-There are also multiple other sources of overhead from the default logging/measurements, preparing metadata, and batch selection.

-![][image6]
+Consequently, the input-tensor-building overhead is smaller than the 1024:1024 workload.
+Meanwhile, fewer requests generate fewer output tokens per batch, resulting in smaller detokenization cost.

 **Figure 4: vLLM Scheduling Overhead as Per-Iteration Batch Size (in Number of Tokens) Increases**

-Larger chunk sizes take longer to execute.
-It also takes longer to build the metadata required to construct the chunked prefill batch.
+We conducted an ablation study on the number of requests sent to the vLLM serving system.
+Figure 4 shows that as the total number of requests increases, the relative scheduling overhead also rises.
+This collaborates earlier analysis of vLLM’s scheduling overhead

 ![vLLLM num requests](../../static/images/scheduling_overhead/vLLM_A6000_Requests.svg)

-Figure 5: As the number of requests increases, the scheduling overhead for vLLM increases.
+**Figure 5: As the number of requests increases, the scheduling overhead for vLLM increases.**

-We provide a breakdown of the line-by-line trace using instrument at
+Below, we provide a breakdown of the line-by-line trace of running 1024 input 1024 output with LLama- 8b on our local A6000 GPU servers.

 ![Line by Line Tracing Prepare Model Input](../../static/images/scheduling_overhead/prepare_model_input.png)